openconfig/featureprofiles/feature/experimental/bgp/ate_tests/base_bgp_session_parameters/README.md

 ## Topology

-*   DUT port-1 ------- ATE port-1
+    DUT port-1 -------- ATE port-1

 ## Procedure

+Test the abnormal termination of session using notification message:

-*   Establish eBGP session between DUT and ATE
+*   Establish BGP session between DUT (AS 65540) and ATE (AS 65550).

-    *   Ensure session state should be Established.
+    *   Ensure session state should be `ESTABLISHED`.
-    *   Verify BGP capabilities like Route refresh, ASN32 and MPBGP.
+    *   Verify BGP capabilities: route refresh, ASN32 and MPBGP.

-*   Verify BGP session disconnect by sending notification message from ATE
+*   Verify BGP session disconnect by sending notification message from ATE.

-    *   Send Cease notification from ATE.
+    *   Send `CEASE` notification from ATE.
     *   Ensure that DUT telemetry correctly reports the error code.

+Test the normal session establishment and termination:

-*   Establish BGP session and verify different session parameters.
+*   Establish BGP session for the following cases:

-    BGP session should be established when different session parameters are provided and session parameters are applied correspondingly.
+    *   eBGP using DUT AS 65540 and ATE AS 65550.
+        *   Specified as global AS on the DUT.
+        *   Specified as neighbor AS on the DUT.
+    *   iBGP using DUT AS 65536 and ATE AS 65536.
+        *   Specified as global AS on the DUT.
+        *   Specified as neighbor AS on the DUT.

+    And include the following session parameters for all cases:

-    *   Explicitly specified Router ID under bgp global level.
+    *   Explicitly specified Router ID.
     *   Enable MD5 authentication on DUT and ATE.
-    *   iBGP - Explicit same global AS is configured on DUT and ATE.
-    *   eBGP - Explicit different global AS is configured on DUT and ATE.
-    *   Explicit AS is configured on DUT under neighbor level.
     *   TODO: Explicit holdtime interval and keepalive interval.
     *   Explicit connect retry interval.